 2023 Brought us our new member Todd Samaritani.
 Todd came to us from a wide variety of bands and music backgrounds and has played with many of the area's top musicians.
 His addition has opened the door to a wide variety of artists including Pink Floyd, ELO, Billy Idol, and a host of others.

-Rob Johnston enters his twenty-eigth year as the drummer and lead vocalist with YEARBOOK.
+Rob Johnston enters his Thirtieth year as the drummer and lead vocalist with YEARBOOK.

-Joe Salem, as the last remaining original member of YEARBOOK, enters his twenty-ninth year playing keyboards and lead vocals
+Joe Salem, as the last remaining original member of YEARBOOK, enters his Thirty-First year playing keyboards and lead vocals

 Events